Oghma-Infinium/Vagabond/Documentation/FAQ.md

 ## Q: How do I activate survival mode?

 > A: Survival mode is not supported in Vagabond.

-### Q: My performance is bad or I get stutters.
-What can I do?

-> A: Vagabond is probably *the heaviest* modlist out there.
-Either get better hardware or try another modlist.
-Alternatively you may consider [DLSS](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/CONFIG.md#patreon-dlss-for-enb).

 # Known Issues